Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 9. Select **Reboot the System**.

-## Boot To The Qumulo Core USB Installer Key
+## Step 2: Boot by Using the Qumulo Core USB Drive Installer

 1. Press **F11** to access the **Boot Menu** when prompted at the **HPE ProLiant screen**.
 Note that this boot may take a few minutes.  {% include image.html alt="" file="hpe-f11-boot.png" %}